 Applicants may request the designation by visiting a DC DMV Service Center and presenting the required documentation when obtaining a new driver license or ID card, as well as during renewal or requesting a duplicate.
 There are no additional fees incurred when adding a Veteran designation other than what is required for renewal or issue of a duplicate license or ID card.

 *Note: If the applicant does not already have a DC REAL ID credential (contains a star in the upper right hand corner), he/she will also be required to present additional source documents for validation when obtaining the Veteran designation.
-Please refer to the validation document requirements.
+Please refer to the document verification guide.

 Disabled American Veterans License Plate: (DC Code §50-1503.01) Disabled Veterans who are members of the District of Columbia Disabled American Veterans are eligible for Disabled American Veterans license plates.

 Eligibility: Disabled Veterans who are members of the DC Disabled American Veterans are eligible.
 Proof of membership, disability, and service is required to obtain the plates, and must be presented to the Department of Motor Vehicles.
 Normal registration fees apply for DAV tags.
 However, Veterans with a service-connected permanent and total disability, as determined by the Department of Veterans Affairs, may receive one set of tags (i.e., DAV, Veteran, passenger, etc) at no fee for a non-commercial vehicle DC Code §50-1501.03.
 Note the "no fee" is only applicable to annual registration fees.